roshanshah11/Lawrenceville-Student-Transcript-Analysis-Tool/README.md

     ```
 3. Open your web browser and navigate to `http://localhost:3000`.
 4. Upload a transcript PDF to analyze grades and graduation requirements.
+5. For multi-student processing, upload a folder of transcript PDFs.

 ## Contributing
 If you would like to contribute to this project, please follow these guidelines: